Product OS··12 min read

 The Slide Deck Problem in Enterprise Software

-B2B software buying cycles are long, expensive, and risk-laden.
-The average enterprise procurement process for operations software involves 6–10 stakeholders, spans 4–6 months, and results in a no-decision roughly 30–40% of the time.
-Gartner research on B2B buying behaviour found that buyers spend only 17% of their total purchase journey in meetings with potential suppliers — the majority of evaluation happens independently, making self-serve demo access a prerequisite for being included in the shortlist at all.
-The single biggest accelerant to closing a deal is reducing perceived risk — and the single most effective way to reduce perceived risk is a live, credible demonstration.
+Why do slide decks fail as the primary sales tool for connected product platform vendors — and what does the data on B2B buying behaviour say about it?
+The average enterprise procurement process for operations software involves 6–10 stakeholders, spans 4–6 months, and results in a no-decision 30–40% of the time.
+Gartner research found that buyers spend only 17% of their total purchase journey in meetings with potential suppliers — the majority of evaluation happens independently, making self-serve demo access a prerequisite for being included in a shortlist at all.
+The single biggest accelerant to closing a deal is reducing perceived risk, and the single most effective way to reduce perceived risk is a live, credible demonstration.
+Yet the default motion at most connected product vendors is: inbound inquiry, automated email sequence, 45-minute discovery call, 35-slide follow-up deck, another call, a proposal.
+At no point does the prospect touch, scan, or experience anything.
+This approach works for accounting software.
+For a platform that promises to bridge the physical and digital worlds, showing only digital slides is an irony that most manufacturer prospects notice immediately.

 Why Features Lists Don't Close Deals